 Former Takatori Residence

-The Former Takatori Residence is the house of Takatori Koreyoshi (1850−1927), known for owning coal mines like the Kishima Coal Mine.
-Located on the beach southwest of Karatsu Castle, the premises cover about 2300 tsubo (approximately 70,000 m²) and feature two large wings.
-Its importance was recognized after a general survey of modern Japanese houses conducted by the government about 40 years ago.
+The Former Takatori Residence was the home of Takatori Koreyoshi (1850–1927), a prominent industrialist and owner of coal mines such as the Kishima Coal Mine.
+Situated on the coast southwest of Karatsu Castle, the estate spans approximately 2,300 tsubo (about 7,600 square meters) and consists of two large wings.
+The architectural and historical significance of the property was nationally recognized following a government-led survey of modern Japanese houses conducted about 40 years ago.

-- Noh Stage Room: Located in the Big Wing.
+Noh Stage Room: Located in the main wing, reflecting the family’s cultural pursuits.

 English Official Site about Karatsu: Karatsu https://www.karatsu-kankou.jp/en/